-Spirituality is an elusive concept that can conjure up a collection of contradictory images, from churches and chakras to healing crystals and holy books.
+Spirituality is an elusive concept that can conjure up many different and sometimes contradictory images, from churches and chakras to healing crystals and holy books.
 But while it may seem vague or inaccessible, spirituality is more down to earth and universal than most people may think.
 In its essence, spirituality is each individual’s way of finding meaning and purpose in the chaos of everyday life.

 Spirituality is a broad concept that means something different to everyone.
 In general, spirituality includes the search for meaning and purpose in life, making it a universal human experience.
-It may also involve cultivating a connection to something bigger than oneself, such as nature, the universe, humanity, God, or another higher power.
+It may also involve cultivating a connection to something bigger than oneself, such as nature, the universe, humanity, God or a higher power.

 Because everyone connects to themselves, others and the world in different ways, different people respond to different spiritual experiences.
 One person’s spiritual practice may involve attending a place of worship, praying or reading from a holy text.
-Others may find solace in spending time in nature, considering a piece of art, or listening to music.
+Others may find more solace by spending time in nature, considering a piece of art, or listening to music.
 There is no wrong way to be spiritual — what’s important is to find something that personally speaks to you and helps you find meaning in your experiences.
-In this way, definitions of spirituality need not remain fixed throughout a person’s life.
-In fact, most people’s idea of spirituality evolves and adapts as they are exposed to new perspectives and experiences.
+In this way, definitions of spirituality can change throughout a person’s life.
+Most people’s idea of spirituality evolves and adapts as they are exposed to new perspectives and experiences.

 Spirituality is often connected to larger questions about life, the human condition and personal agency.
 These may include:

 - What is the purpose of my life?

 - What does it mean to be a good person?

 - Why do I suffer?

 - Does everything happen for a reason?